Be More Pirate – Alexa Stop Ep12 ft. Sam Conniff

 Sam’s interview concludes that we should be taking this pirate mindset and pairing it with the opportunities that technology provides.
 Technology should facilitate change but is not necessarily the starting point.
 Perhaps there is a different way to the one we have been sold, the rule we have been given.
 Maybe there are more opportunities to share our voice than just the ones the status quo allow us.

 I can understand the frustration that Sam is alluding to and the change that is required.
-But in a society where I can afford two mortgages but can’t afford one house any time soon, orchestrating the scale of change I would like is a daunting prospect.
+But in a society where I can afford a mortgage but can’t afford a house any time soon, orchestrating the scale of change I would like is a daunting prospect.
 Maybe pirates are braver than me.
 But, I can understand that it’s about taking those small steps that lead to the big change, and it’s about taking those together.

 Be More Pirate is out May 3rd.